Ebazhanov/RestAssured-Selenide/README.md

 to run test ```gradle clean test``` to generate report ```gradle allureServe```

-The appropriate task will start (it starts SearchTest class) and the result you can find in the build/reports folder.
-'Reports' folder contains snapshots and test report with all information about test statuses ('index.html').

-**The next list of technologies**: Java 8, Gradle, TestNG, Rest-assured, Selenium, WebDriverManager, PageObject **Note**: You should have installed Chrome browser, Gradle.
+**List of technologies**: Java 8, Gradle, TestNG, Rest-assured, Selenium, WebDriverManager, PageObject **Note**: You should have installed Chrome browser, Gradle.